-PUBLIC INFRASTRUCTURE: The use of a site for a public infrastructure including, but not limited to a) power substation, electric substation, grid switching site, electric transmission line; b) public well and/or water reservoir; and c) municipal wastewater and treatment facility.
+PUBLIC INFRASTRUCTURE: The use of a site for a public infrastructure including, but not limited to a) power substation, electric substation, grid switching site, electric transmission line; b) public well and/or water reservoir; and c) municipal wastewater and treatment facility; d.
+Fire Station.